-All students are expected to prepare the primary texts in advance, according to the schedule, and to be able discuss them in class.
-Specifically, all students should select at least one passage from the reading to comment on or raise questions about in each class.
 Undergraduate students will have three short (1-2 page) papers, one oral presentation, and one final exam.
 Graduate students will have one short (3-4 page) paper, two oral presentations, and one final research paper (12-14 pages).
-Graduate students will also have secondary, critical readings in addition to the primary readings.
+Graduate students will also have additional critical and theoretical readings.